MattMS/my-thoughts/on/religion/README.md

 [The Thirteenth Floor on IMDB](http://www.imdb.com/title/tt0139809/)

-If life can be a simulation, then there could be an intelligent creator.
+If life can be a simulation, then something could have created it.

 Watching [The Matrix](https://en.wikipedia.org/wiki/The_Matrix) before this may have also helped, but I did not realise this at the time.